Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 \paragraph{Related special cases.} The example of linear regression can be generalized to a broader class of regression algorithms (while still using the residual score); here we mention some of these special cases briefly, without going into details.
 Suppose that, for all $x'\in\cX$, the prediction $\hf(x';\cD^y_{n+1})$ depends linearly on $y$---that is,

 where $a(x';\cD_n,X_{n+1})$ and $b(x';\cD_n,X_{n+1})$ can depend arbitrarily on their arguments.
-In addition to linear regression, methods in this class include ridge regression, nearest neighbor type methods, and various kernel regression methods.
-In this type of setting, after calculating $a_i=a(X_i;\cD_n,X_{n+1})$ and $b_i=b(X_i;\cD_n,X_{n+1})$ for each $i=1,\dots,n+1$ (which we only need to compute once, as these values do not depend on $y$), we then have $\cC(X_{n+1})$ given by the calculation~\eqref{eqn:CP_set_lin_reg}, exactly as for linear regression, and so the same calculation strategy can be applied to compute this set.
+In addition to linear regression, methods in this class include ridge regression, nearest-neighbor regression, and various kernel regression methods.
+In this type of setting, after calculating $a_i=a(X_i;\cD_n,X_{n+1})$ and $b_i=b(X_i;\cD_n,X_{n+1})$ for each $i=1,\dots,n+1$, which we only need to compute once as these values do not depend on $y$, we then have $\cC(X_{n+1})$ given by the calculation~\eqref{eqn:CP_set_lin_reg}, exactly as for linear regression, and so the same calculation strategy can be applied to compute this set.